Dog Training and Dog Care advice from UK Professionals

 Exercise Needs: Three short walks a day suit this active little dog that also loves to play indoors.
 If the Bichon is not given enough exercise, they can become destructive through boredom.

-Feeding Needs: The Bichon Frise has a tendency to obesity.
+Diet & Feeding Needs: The Bichon Frise has a tendency to obesity.
 Never give him any sugary treats or tidbits.
 A natural diet of recommended proportions should be strictly adhered to.

-Common Ailments: In wet weather this little dog can get soaked through which makes them susceptible to chills and digestive problems.
+Health Problems : In wet weather this little dog can get soaked through which makes them susceptible to chills and digestive problems.
 They must be dried thoroughly after exercise.
 The Bichon is also prone to problems with the tear duct in the eyes causing watering and infections.
 The vet will prescribe a medicated solution to administer to keep the eyes healthy if problems develop.

 Physical Description: Overall, a small, well balanced, lively little dog.
 The skull is long and rounded and the cheeks are flat.
 The muzzle is of medium length and the nose is black.
 The ears are dropped, fluffy, and lie close to the head.
 The neck is arched going down to a square shaped, compact body.
 The forelegs are perpendicular and the hind legs are broad and muscular.
 The tail is level with the topline of the body and is carried gracefully curled over the back.
 The coat is made up of loose, corkscrew curls of up to 10cm in length.
 These dogs are predominantly white and sometimes have cream or apricot markings.

-Bichon Frise K9 Obedience Dog Breed Summary:
+Bichon Frise Dog Breed Summary:

-This charming, lively little dog is intelligent, affectionate and playful.
-Because of its appealing expression, some owners tend to spoil and pamper them which can lead to the dog becoming demanding and forming behavioural problems.
+Because of its appealing expression, some owners tend to spoil and pamper them which can lead to the dog becoming demanding and more commonly these days, it can cause early and quick formation of canine behaviour problems.

-The Bichon Frise makes an excellent family pet for anyone that can keep up with the dog’s mischievous but entertaining behaviour.
-Anyone that wants a quiet life should possibly consider another breed!
-Though they do make a wonderful small pet dog if you have a bit of tolerance and time for a bit of dog obedience training.
+The Bichon Frise dog makes an excellent family pet for anyone that can keep up with the dog’s mischievous but entertaining behaviour.

 K9 Shop...
 View Cart